 Versatility in Design

 Porcelain Pavers: Although the sizes available in porcelain pavers are somewhat at the whim of the manufacturer, they are now available in a broad range of sizes, even as large as 48” x 96”.
 The vast majority of colors and styles are only supplied as 2cmm thick porcelain pavers, but a somewhat more limited range of 3cm thick pavers are also available from European suppliers.
-Even 5cm thick pavers are available in cobblestone styles.
+Even 5cm thick pavers are available in cobblestone blocks and cobblestone paver styles.

 Durability and Strength

 Porcelain Pavers: Porcelain pavers are also highly durable due to their high-temperature manufacturing process.
 They are non-porous, which makes them particularly resistant to stains, mold, and mildew.
 Porcelain is also exceptionally resistant to fading and color change.
-However porcelain is generally as not impact resistant as bluestone of the same thickness and is also susceptible to chipping.
+However, porcelain is generally as not impact resistant as bluestone of the same thickness and is also susceptible to chipping.

-Maintenance
+Maintenance Needs

 Bluestone Pavers: Bluestone pavers are relatively low maintenance.
 Their natural composition makes them resistant to weathering and fading.
 However, bluestone paving is somewhat porous and to preserve the appearance of pavers and prevent them from accumulating stains, dirt, and moss, sealing periodically is advisable.
 Bluestone may also require cleaning from time to time, especially in areas with heavy moss or algae growth.